tvecera/picopad-playground/README.md

 # Picopad Playground

 This is a slightly modified https://github.com/tvecera/picopad-playground repository with some minor tweaks for easy and automated compilation under Ubuntu 22 WSL for Windows.
+Uses information from @kevinar user on Twitter: https://twitter.com/kevinarcz/status/1678023837957365761?s=20.

 ## Howto: